gvwilson/sensibleadventures/misc/bear-02.md

 Before the prince could reply, one of soldiers called out, "Sir---above us!"
 The other clouds had returned.

-Aft brought her cloud down onto the road two dozen strides from Cloak and slid off while he was still settling.
-Like Noxy, she wore her frizzy black hair in long braids, but her leather coat was fringed with red and orange twists of ribbon.
-Her dark face was as narrow and as fierce as a mountain hawk's.
+Aft brought her cloud down onto the road two dozen strides from Charger and slid off while he was still settling.
+Like Noxy, he wore his black hair in long braids, but his leather coat was fringed with red and orange twists of ribbon.
+His dark face was as narrow and as fierce as a mountain hawk's.

-She strode over to Cloak without as much as glancing at Noxy, the prince, or the soldiers and laid her hands on its flank.
-"Sh, sh, sh," she said soothingly as she closed her eyes to mind-speak with the injured cloud.
+He strode over to Charger without as much as glancing at Noxy, the prince, or the soldiers and laid her hands on its flank.
+"Sh, sh, sh," he said soothingly as he closed her eyes to mind-speak with the injured cloud.

-Lormay caught Noxy's eye and raised his eyebrows.
+Thokmay caught Noxy's eye and raised his eyebrows.
 Noxy hesitated before shaking her head slightly.
 She still hadn't told anyone that she could mind-talk to clouds without touching them.
 The prince nodded.

-Aft gave Cloak one last reassuring pat.
-"He could have been torn to shreds," she said to Noxy flatly.
+Aft gave Charger one last reassuring pat.
+"He could have been torn to shreds," he said to Noxy flatly.
 "And *you* could have been killed.
 I'd never have heard the end of *that*."

-"Yes, respected," Noxy said, eyes downcast.
+"Yes, honored," Noxy said, eyes downcast.

-Aft turned to Prince Lormay.
-"I apologize, um, officer, if my companion here has caused you any trouble.
+"Don't you 'honored' me," Aft growled.
+He turned to Prince Thokmay.
+"I apologize, um, commander, if my companion here has caused you any trouble.
 I'm sure we can take care of this now."

 "Oh, it's no trouble," the prince said mildly, his voice cracking.
 "But now that you're here, I was hoping Noxy and I would have a chance to catch up."
-He held the cloudherd's gaze, fourteen looking at forty, for the half-dozen heartbeats it took her to realize who he was.
+He held the cloudherd's gaze, fourteen looking at forty, for the half-dozen heartbeats it took the older man to realize who he was.

-As she opened her mouth to speak, the prince continued, "We were on our way to escort the new consul from Chaghan into Apple Bridge when we spotted the tornado.
+As Aft opened her mouth to speak, the prince continued, "We were on our way to escort the new consul from Chaghan into Apple Bridge when we spotted the tornado.
 I expect he'll have gone on ahead, but we should get moving too in case it comes back."

 Aft's eyes narrowed.
 "Come back?"
-She hesitated before grudgingly adding, "Your Highness?"
+He hesitated before grudgingly adding, "Honored?"

 The prince nodded.
 "It's not just some monster out of the Blight.
 The first attack was on a farmer who let us borrow his truffle pigs to